Quantum clocks are more precise than classical ones: Modelling clocks

-where $\smash{\{\ket{\vartheta_i}\}_{i=0}^{d-1}}$ is the \emph{SWP basis} | an orthonormal basis of the clock's Hilbert space.
-Hence, if the clock was initialised to state $\ket{\vartheta_0}$ and if one did read the clock at a time $t \in \{0, \Delta, 2 \Delta, \ldots \}$ by applying a projective measurement with respect to the SWP basis, the outcome would be precise time information $n \, (\mathrm{mod} \, d)$.
+where $\smash{\{\ket{\theta_i}\}_{i=0}^{d-1}}$ is the \emph{SWP basis} | an orthonormal basis of the clock's Hilbert space.
+Hence, if the clock was initialised to state $\ket{\theta_0}$ and if one did read the clock at a time $t \in \{0, \Delta, 2 \Delta, \ldots \}$ by applying a projective measurement with respect to the SWP basis, the outcome would be precise information about time $n \, (\mathrm{mod} \, d)$.
 However, in between these particular points in time, the amplitudes of the basis states are in general all non-zero~\cite{Gross2012}.
-Hence, if the clock was measured, say, at $t = \frac{5}{2} \Delta$, the outcome would be uncertain\footnote{At intermediate time intervals, the variance of the state w.r.t. the basis states $\ket{\vartheta_0}$ is as much as $\sqrt{d}$.}.
+Hence, if the clock was measured, say, at $t = \frac{5}{2} \Delta$, the outcome would be uncertain\footnote{At intermediate time intervals, the variance of the state w.r.t. the basis states $\ket{\theta_0}$ is as much as $\sqrt{d}$.}.
 In addition, such a measurement would disturb the clock's state, effectively resetting it to a random time.
-This problem was resolved in recent work by Woods, Silva, and Oppenheim, who introduced a clock, called the \emph{\wso~Clock} \cite{WSO16}, which is able to approximate the dynamical behaviour of Pauli's Idealised Clock while maintaining a finite dimension. \Mspace
+This problem was resolved in recent work by some of us, with the introduction of the so-called \emph{\wso~clock} \cite{WSO16}, which is able to approximate the dynamical behaviour of Pauli's Idealised clock while maintaining a finite dimension.
+Another approach to time operators for clocks, is to consider covariant time observables~(see e.g.,~\cite{BUSCH1994357}) that are unsharp.
+We will not discuss these here, since they do not bear upon the question of precision. \Mspace

 The constructions from~\cite{SaleckerWigner58,Peres80} do however not include a mechanism to output time information autonomously.
-Hence, to use the terminology introduced earlier, they are stop watches rather than chiming clocks.
+Hence, to use the terminology introduced earlier, they are stopwatches rather than chiming clocks.
 To extract time information from them, one would have to apply measurements from the outside.
 But then the outcome depends on when and how these measurements are performed.
-Thus, in order to reasonably talk about their accuracy | in terms of operationally motivated quantities such as $N$ and $R$ | we need a more complete description.
-The definition of quantum clocks, as outlined in the following section, accounts for this.
+Thus, in order to reasonably talk about their precision | in terms of operationally motivated quantities | we need a more complete description.
+In \cite{WSO16}, a potential term was added to the Hamiltonian.
+In the case that this potential is pure imaginary, it will allow us to model information about time being extracted autonomously.
+This feature, together with the definition of quantum clocks as outlined in the following section, will allow for the precision of quantum clocks to be bounded.